-So you have decided to give notebooking a try, but do not know where to start?
+So you've decided to give notebooking a try, but don't know where to start?

 First, you will want to notch out a time in your day for notebooking.
 This is where I goofed when starting notebooking.
 I tried to ADD it to everything else we were already doing.
 You do not want to make this mistake.
 You will end up overwhelming yourself and your kids and that will just lead to burnout.
 How do you make more time?
 First, you need to cut out the busywork.